-- Integrate risks holistically and assess their inter-connections; - Understand and communicate the complexities and uncertainties; - Oversee the technical work of analysing causes of risk and uncertainty, modelling, stress testing and quantifying financial impacts; - Review the robustness and flexibility of the business to respond to emerging risks; - Review the flexibility of business to respond to unforeseen risks; - Facilitate decisions by senior management and the Board. - Support business operations to manage their specific risk responsibilities; - Continuously develop risk management procedures, including those to determine whether proposals for risk mitigation are cost-effective.
+- · Integrate risks holistically and assess their inter-connections; - Understand and communicate the complexities and uncertainties: - Oversee the technical work of analysing causes of risk and uncertainty, modelling, stress testing and quantifying financial impacts; - Review the robustness and flexibility of the business to respond to emerging risks; - Review the flexibility of business to respond to unforeseen risks; - · Facilitate decisions by senior management and the Board. - Support business operations to manage their specific risk responsibilities; - Continuously develop risk management procedures, including those to determine whether proposals for risk mitigation are cost-effective.

-The role of a Business Risk Leader

-STRATEGIC ADVICE

-Identify risk appetite and capacity Understand hidden pressures Do scenario analysis / stress testing

-Examine robustness and flexibility

-RISK CAUSES

-Use pattern recognition, concept mapping, research Understand risk connections and correlations

-Study risks already embedded in the business

-CORPORATE STRATEGY AND BUSINESS DEVELOPMENT

-EMERGING RISKS

-Keep a sharp focus on them

-Act as a reporting point to

-which ALL staff can

-communicate emerging

-threats and opportunities

-Do centralised

-Do centralised horizon scanning

-GOOD PRACTICE

-Benchmark practices Disseminate techniques Embed risk procedures Monitor governance Develop a common risk language throughout
+The role of a Business Risk Leader STRATEGIC RISK ADVICE CAUSES Identify risk appetit Use pattern recognition and capacity Understand hidden preept mapping, research Understand risk connections and correlation Do scenario analysis / stress testing Study risks already embedded in the business Examine robustness and flexibility EMERGING GOOD RISKS PRACTICE Keep a sharp focus on them Benchmark practices Act as a reporting point to which ALL staff can Disseminate techniques Embed risk procedures threats and opportunit Monitor governance Do centralised Develop a common risk language throughout